 Once Benslow decided the need for a digital system, they reviewed the market.
 “We looked at six different electronic care planning systems in 2015 and implemented Person Centred Software’s Mobile Care Monitoring system from January 2016,” continues Debbie.

 “After receiving on-site training, we spent the first two weeks using Mobile Care Monitoring to evidence care electronically as well as maintaining paper records” says Debbie.
-“Then we moved all our charts and reports such as bowels, turning, nutrition etc. to only being recorded electronically.”
+“Then we moved all our charts and reports such as bowels, turning, nutrition and others to only being recorded electronically.”

 Debbie adds, “It took us a few months to move all paper care plans to Mobile Care Monitoring at all our care homes, but when we implemented at our new care home, Five Gables in 2019, it was much quicker due to what we had learnt and the processes we had in place.”